jakearchibald/canvas-snow/README.md

 # Not perfect yet

 If you run the [final demo](http://jakearchibald.github.com/canvas-snow/5.html) in Chrome and check out the memory timeline (open devtools > timeline > memory > press record).
 There's still a memory build-up, but the tools aren't making it easy to determine what that build-up is.
 Chrome's the only browser to provide this kind of memory use timeline at the moment, but it's by no means 'done'.
-Look out for improvements to these tools in the coming months, and check out [Chrome Canary](TODO) if you want a sneak peek of the features in development.
+Look out for improvements to these tools in the coming months, and check out [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) if you want a sneak peek at the features in development.

 And with that, I wish you a holiday free of inappropriate lumps!